clojurewerkz/money/README.md

 ## Project Maturity

-Money is rapidly approaching the `1.0` release but it is still a young project.
-Keeps thi in mind.
+Money has reached `1.0` and is considered to be a complete, stable library.